claudiofahey/hsk-docs/ibm/hsk.rst

 =====================

 Below is the overview of the installation process that this document will describe.
-If you have an existing HDP environment managed by Ambari and you wish to integrate EMC Isilon for HDFS then you can skip to the section titled “Connect HDP to Isilon” (step 8 below).
+If you have an existing BI environment managed by Ambari and you wish to integrate EMC Isilon for HDFS then you can skip to the section titled “Connect BI to Isilon” (step 8 below).

 #.
 Confirm prerequisites.